danielsqtang/AnacondaProjects/Drugbank Web Scraper/readme.txt

 Web Scraper + API Take-Home Challenge

+Web Scraper.ipynb holds the jupyternotebook that I used.
+It walks through the steps that I took while going through the challenge.

 Instructions for setting up the Flask api locally

 1. Open up terminal and navigate to the directory '../Drugbank Web Scraper/api